engraya/auth-project/README.md

 - The README now correctly reflects the auth endpoints (`/auth/register`, `/auth/login`, `/auth/refresh-token`) instead of the previous author and book endpoints.
 - The `curl` examples are updated to match your authentication endpoints and their usage.

-Let me know if you'd like to further adjust any details!

 ```